The Fan Shield Gemstone Cut

 The Fan Shield cut will bring out the brilliance in gems with deep color saturation.
 Learn how to cut this design and create dark but lively gemstones.

 1 Minute Read

 Round Brilliant vs Fan Shield for Garnet

 I cut two stones from the same garnet material for comparison.
 One was cut as a Fan Shield.
 The other was cut as a standard round brilliant.
 Both were around 12 mm across, cut with low crown and pavilion angles.

 The round gem performed predictably.
 It was mostly dark, with occasional flashes of light.
-Directly under the table, the Fan Shield cut gem was fairly subtle.
+Directly under the table, the Fan Shield gem was fairly subtle.
 However, it was hard to concentrate on that.
 All around the edges, light flashed constantly.
-The subtlest movement caused a myriad of changing reflections, creating one of the liveliest stones I've ever seen.
+The subtlest movement created a myriad changing reflections, making one of the liveliest stones I've ever seen.

 For the faceter, this design allows higher yield in dark gems without sacrificing beauty.
 Furthermore, this cut was designed to be worn.
-Set on a ring, a Fan Shield cut gemstone will dazzle everyone in sight.
+Set on a ring, a Fan Shield gem will dazzle everyone in sight.

 Fan Shield Cut: Diagrams

 - 96 Index Angles for RI 1.77

 - 64 facets + 6 on girdle = 70